pavellazar/leetcode-playground/README.md

 ### 236. Lowest Common Ancestor of a Binary Tree

+Recursively finds the lowest common ancestor of two nodes in a binary tree by checking if the current node is one of the nodes or if both nodes are in different subtrees.

 ### 238. Product of Array Except Self

 ### 239. Sliding Window Maximum